Wheaten Rescue Information

 Additional Facts

-We are happy to answer questions about how you can donate to rescue (including but not limited to giving time, foster care for a dog, supplies or related things that you are able to do to help these dogs).
+We are happy to answer questions about how you can donate to rescue.
+This includes, but is not limited to: giving of time, foster care for a dog, supplies, and related things you are able to do to help these dogs.

 The following are links to PDF files, you will need Adobe Acrobat Reader to view them.